-Please sign exactly as name appears on this proxy card.
+Please sign exactly as name appears below.
 When shares are held by joint tenants, both should sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
 If a corporation, please sign in full corporate name by president or other authorized officer.
 If a partnership, please sign in partnership name by authorized person.